Tr00d/vonage-dotnet-sdk-att/README.md

 We can picture them as a `box` containing our value, and we manipulate the box instead of manipulating a value.

 Their purpose is to provide a value that can have multiple states, and deal with each state using a similar workflow.
-This is a alternative to exception handling - see [Railway Oriented Programming](https://fsharpforfunandprofit.com/posts/recipe-part2/).
+This is an alternative to exception handling - see [Railway Oriented Programming](https://fsharpforfunandprofit.com/posts/recipe-part2/).

 ### Result